This page contains affiliate links, to find out more information, please read my affiliate disclosure

 The only time you would have an issue fitting a smaller diameter rear wheel would be if your bike had traditional v-brakes.
 If you had a hybrid with a 700c rear wheel, with v-brakes, then it is unlikely the pads would reach a 26″ rim.
 So this only works on bikes with disc brakes.

-Carbon fibre frames and forks
+Can you install a hub motor on Carbon fibre frames and forks

 In my post: Electric bike vs conversion kit, I compare the benefits of hub motor vs mid-drive and the pros and cons associated with each type of drive system.
 Direct drive hub motors are generally the cheapest and most reliable, but they can be heavy, and difficult to pedal without electric assist.
 They are also less efficient than their geared hub motor counterparts.
-For more information check out my post on the electric bike hub motor.
+For more information check out my article on the direct-drive electric bike hub motor.

 5 Important things to consider when fitting these kits